elixir-inspector/ua_inspector/README.md

 The local path of the downloaded files will be shown to you upon command invocation.

-After downloading the databases an informational README file will be placed in the database path with a link to the default database sources.
+When using the mix task and a default remote configuration for at least one of the database types an informational README is placed next to the downloaded file(s).

 ### Configuration